What Are Pollinators?

 Are Bees REALLY “BUSY”?

-If we had to pollinate our own plants, we would probably not be able to keep up with nature.
+If we had to pollinate our plants, trees, and bushes, by ourselves – by hand – we would not be able to keep up with nature.

 Bees are a wonder of nature.

-One in three bites of what we eat or drink is pollinated by bees!
+One in 3 (three) bites of what we eat or drink is pollinated by bees!

-After gathering nectar, pollen, and resin, from your amazing flower garden, the worker bee goes back to the hive and does a dance, called the “waggle”,
+After gathering nectar, pollen, and resin, from your amazing flower garden, the worker bee goes back to the hive and does a dance, called the “waggle” … a man-made title for sure.

 She “waggles” vertically to indicate that the direction of the food source is toward the sun.